rhnkrnwt/Video-Synopsis/README.md

 For our experiment's purpose we thresholded for scores and sorted the frames based on timestamp and ran a simple Kmeans (#selected/4) and selected images for synopsis closest to the K-centers.
 This is done to avoid over selection and maintain a logical gap between two frames that summarize the video chunk.

-For images, for every 20 images we consider 1 center and run a PCA and Kmeans clustering and pick the images closest to the center to form a part of the synopsis.
+For images, we run a PCA and Kmeans clustering and pick the images closest to the center to form a part of the synopsis.
+K is decided by the value that gives the best average distribution.

 The final synopsis is a concatenated image of shrunk selected frames saved as `synopsis.png`.